- Business and Employment»

 - A tower that offers support

-A wind turbine technician, or wind tech, is responsible for repairing and maintaining these parts.
+A wind turbine service technician, or wind tech, is responsible for repairing and maintaining these parts.
 They must follow strict safety precautions because they often work in tight spaces, with high voltage equipment, and at extremely elevated heights.

-In addition, a wind turbine technician must be agreeable to working at odd hours, and in remote locations.
+In addition, a wind turbine service technician must be agreeable to working at odd hours, and in remote locations.
 When a turbine is down, they must respond, regardless to the time of day or night.

 Wind techs generally are assigned to specific wind turbine farms or they work for wind turbine manufacturers.